vosaul/status.im/source/security/sec_new_features.md

 ---
-id: security_new_features
+id: sec_new_features
-title: Threat-modeling new features
+title: Threat-modeling New Features
 ---

+# Threat-modeling New Features at Status

 Prerequisite reads: